 Ferries from

-Northern Ireland to England
+Ireland to England

 Ferries from

-Northern Ireland to England
+Ireland to England

-Whilst we’ve taken great care to ensure the information on this page is correct, as the frequency and duration of crossings on all routes can vary from time to time we’d advise that you get a live quote for current availability on this Northern Ireland England crossing between Belfast and Liverpool Birkenhead.
+Whilst we’ve taken great care to ensure the information on this page is correct, as the frequency and duration of crossings on all routes can vary from time to time we’d advise that you get a live quote for current availability on this Ireland England crossing between Belfast and Liverpool Birkenhead.

-Northern Ireland to England ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Ireland to England ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.

 For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
 Visit our special offers page to take advantage of all the latest ferry discounts.